acgeospatial/awesome-earthobservation-code/README.md

 Please note that this is <b>not</b> offically an awesome list (yet).
 Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md)

-<b> Update October 2021</b> We now have over 500 links/resources!
-If you find a resource missing let me know and I will add, I accept PR's
+<b> Update November 2021</b> We now have over 550 links/resources!
+If you find a resource missing let me know and I will add, I accept PR's.
+Added section on Planetary Computer, COG and STAC.

 Annotations are based on the headers - where available - on the github accounts